w3c/WebPlatformWG/WorkMode.md

 The WG uses both Github and W3C Bugzilla to record and track specification *bugs* and *issues*.
 The recommended and preferred mechanism is to use Github Issues.

-The WG uses the W3C's [*Tracker*](//www.w3.org/2005/06/tracker/features) to record and track [Web Platform' Open Actions](//www.w3.org/2008/webapps/track/) such as administrative tasks.
-Tracker actions should **not** be used for specification issues such as bugs.

 Resources:

 * [Web Platform' Git repositories](https://github.com/orgs/teams/webplatform//repositories)